Rosetta Stone Logo

 Rosetta Stone Logo 2007

 In 2006, the company officially changed its name to the program’s name.
 Previously, the company owning Rosetta Stone was known as Fairfield Language Technologies.
-Consequently, the brand emblem was altered due to global expansion and the opening of offices in other countries.
+Consequently, the brand emblem was updated to reflect global expansion and the opening of offices in other countries.

 In the logo, the name is situated at the bottom of a yellow rectangle, while a blue stone slab floats at the top right of the inscription.
 The yellow background signifies a user-friendly environment, a community of like-minded individuals who enjoy and want to learn.

 The blue stone represents the Rosetta slab and is simultaneously an analogy for the term “bedrock of knowledge.”
 Two lines on it serve as a schematic representation of the bilingual inscriptions.
-The stone floats to indicate that even complex material is easily studied using Allen Stoltzfus’s system.
+The stone floats, indicating that even complex materials are easily studied using Allen Stoltzfus’s system.

 2012 – today